Camilo-2412/Globant-bootcamp/README.md

 On the other hand the remote service that consumes the BusinessPartner API that is hosted in the same application runs without any problem, in the following URL `https://0297f4f6trial-dev-bootcamp-srv.cfapps.us10-001.hana.ondemand.com/odata/v4/my-bupa/Foo`, you can validate the requests using a file a file with a collection within the request project in postman where the entire project request is configured including this external request that does work, the file is `Bootcamp.postman_collection.json`, I do not know if it is some configuration or a db issue that does not allow to consume the own methods of my application but the external methods are executed normally.

+An error that may occur when executing a method is the following:

+ `Acquiring client from pool timed out.
+Please review your system setup, transaction handling, and pool configuration.
+Pool State: borrowed: 0, pending: 0, size: 10, available: 0, max: 100" `

+ In several forums it is mentioned that this error occurs when the connection pool is not properly configured.
+They mention that one way to fix this is to configure the pool in the package.json as follows:

+ `"db": {
+          "kind": "hana",
+          "pool": {
+            "max": 100,
+            "min": 10
+          }
+        }
+  `
+but it doesn't work, the same problem keeps occurring.

 ## Test local
 If you want to test the functionality of this project locally, several .csv files with raw data are provided in the `db/data` folder to simulate a db to test the methods.
 Once you have downloaded or cloned this repo follow the next steps to test the app (preferably from BAS):